-On an annual basis, the appointee reports to the Board of Trustees through the the Audit and Risk Committee on the operation of the systems of control and on the discharge of the Board of Trustees' financial responsibilities and annually prepares an annual summary report.
+On an annual basis, the appointee reports to the Board of Trustees through the the Audit and Risk Committee on the operation of the systems of control and on the discharge of the board of Trustees financial responsibilities.

-For the year ended August 2023, the Audit and Risk committee agreed to a Website Compliance review within the Trust.
+For the year ended August 2024, the Audit and Risk committee agreed to a Payroll Compliance review within the Trust.
 This audit was completed by Price Bailey and reported back to the Trust.
 The committee has also undertaken significant testing of numerous other areas of the Risk Register.